A summer island in winter!

 As I said before, temperatures in summer can soar, making it uncomfortable to be out doing activities in the open for long stretches of time.
 So winter is the perfect time to enjoy exploring the landscape Mallorca has to offer.

-If you fancy taking a dip, water temperatures are around room-temperature in the afternoon when the sun is the strongest.
+If you fancy taking a dip, water temp is around room-temperature in the afternoon when the sun is the strongest.
 So going for a swim is not impossible unless you absolutely detest cold water.

 Get on a boat and explore